powersimmani/AISS2023/readme.md

 ### Week 3-6: Individual projects and self-study

-Afterward, all participants conducted more in-depth exploration on self-selected topics.
+Afterward, all participants conducted a more in-depth exploration of self-selected topics.
 Below is a summary of their projects, including links to their presentations and Colab notebooks.

-## Beginner group: self study with real-world datasets
+## Beginner group: self-study with real-world datasets

 ![Beginner group](./Biginners.png?raw=true)

 The Beginner group consists of students who are new to the field of data science.
 During their studies, they were tasked with applying their knowledge to four interesting data sets.
-They analyzed the datasets and performed all the processes of predicting through machine learning models, and wrote a Colab, an interactive python tool for sharing this process and results.
+They analyzed the datasets and performed all the processes of predicting through machine learning models, and wrote a Colab, an interactive Python tool for sharing this process and results.
 The following are the results of their presentations and the information about the Colab.

 | Name       | Dataset name                    | Presentation | Colab |
 |------------|---------------------------------|--------------|-------|